saraluciaossar/Python-Avanzado/Limpieza de datos y análisis exploratorio/README.md

 - Generated a summary file with headcount, average salary, and median age per group
 ### Level 3 — Generalized Charting & Route Optimization
 - **Auto-chart function:** detects column dtype and generates the appropriate chart type (histogram/boxplot for numeric, bar chart for categorical, bar chart by year for datetime); validated on the seaborn `penguins` dataset
-- **Travelling Salesman (greedy):** loads a city distance matrix, removes non-driveable cities (Las Palmas, Palma), and returns the shortest route found via nearest-neighbor heuristic from any starting city — including total distance and the optimal starting point across all cities
----

 ## Key Decisions